spectrocloud/librarium/docs/docs-content/clusters/pcg/deploy-app-pcg.md

 with a sample Kubernetes application called
 [Hello Universe](https://github.com/spectrocloud/hello-universe#hello-universe), utilizing either Palette or Terraform.

-The following diagram illustrates the components that will be deployed and how they communicate with each other.
+The following diagram illustrates the components that will be deployed in this tutorial and how they communicate with each other.

 ![An architecture diagram of PCG](/clusters_pcg_deploy-app-pcg_pcg-diagram.png)